hazeez/study/docs/statistics/Hypothesis_Testing.md

  \mathbf{H}_\mathbf{1}: \mu < 500
 $$

-We started with great enthusiasm to prove the null hypothesis wrong.
+We start with great enthusiasm to prove the null hypothesis wrong.

 !!!
 Remember
 	In hypothesis testing, the quest is to always prove the null hypothesis wrong!